VishakaB/VishakaB.github.io/README.md

 ## About Me
 Vishaka Basnayake earned her Ph.D. in Computer Science from the Universite Bourgogne Franche Comte (UBFC), France, in June 2023.
-Prior to that, she completed her M.Sc. in Wireless Communications Engineering at the University of Oulu, Finland, in 2019, and her B.Sc. in Electrical and Electronic Engineering at the University of Peradeniya, Sri Lanka, in 2017.
+Prior to that, she completed her M.Sc. in Wireless Communications Engineering at the University of Oulu, Finland, in 2019, and her B.Sc. in Electrical and Electronics Engineering at the University of Peradeniya, Sri Lanka, in 2017.
 Her research interests encompass a range of topics, including Short range D2D Communication in Cellular Wireless networks, Asynchronous Non orthogonal Multiple Access, Optimization, Localization, Network Protocol Design, and Federated Learning.